n8design/htwoo/REACT-CHANGELOG.md

 - *HOOButton* - IconName to support Icon button type icon child should be a span not a div.
 - *HOODialogIFrame* (ATOM) - New iFrame styling for child of the HOODialogContent molecule

+### MOLECULES

+- *HOOBreadcrumb* - New implementation, supporting button and hyperlink breadcrumb component.

 ### FUNCTIONS

 - *SymbolSet* - IconBase64 method that takes IconName and returns base64 encoded string